Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 * When running, the bot has to be started to post questions using the command `#startQuiz` :pushpin:
 * It can always be disabled again using `#stopQuiz` :pushpin:, at which point it will only react to commands but will not post anything on its own
 * Note, that start and stop are only available to a channel admin who can be configured in the config under `channelAdmin`
+* When enabled in the configuration, the bot will automatically disable itself when the stream of the configured channel is offline
 * The bot will post questions into the chat every 60seconds :pushpin:
 * When the question is not answered correctly within 20seconds :pushpin:, it "expires" with a notification in chat
 * Chat users can try to answer the question by prefixing the chat answer with `?` :pushpin:.
 For example: `?110mana`